 Despite the fact that we’re talking about a golf vacation, you’ll still want to do some other things.
 Everybody has different plans for what they’ll get into when they are resting their swing, but no matter what you have in mind, spend some time on research to make sure that there will be lots of options for you.
 Remember, not only will you need to fill the hours when you are planning not to play golf, but you’ll also need something to do if your rounds are interrupted by weather or other unexpected developments.

 If you’re traveling with your significant other, check on romantic opportunities for you to do things together.
 If you’re a foodie, review the restaurants in the area.
 Shoppers, bring your credit cards.
 You get the idea.
 Just have some ideas on standby for your non-golf time.

 While we all understand that we get better at golf by playing more golf, we can also benefit from some good instruction.
 Years and years with just a couple of different pros at our hometown country club could have taught us bad habits, or at least failed to help us break them.

 As you plan a golf vacation, consider finding some expert help from a fresh set of eyes.
+Equipping yourself with the right gear is also crucial, so check out Next Round Golf for a selection of quality Ping putters that could make all the difference in your game.
 Get some instruction from someone who’s never seen your swing and doesn’t know your bad habits.
 You may get a second opinion that forces you to acknowledge imperfection.
 You may discover something you’ve never noticed before.
 Any way you slice it (or hook it), a new pro or instructor might do your game a lot of good.

 Golf is a great game.
 It allows us to relax, get some exercise, and still do some networking on the job.
 When we can tie in those results with a trip to some new courses, the benefit is even greater.
 Think of a golf vacation as a way to improve your happiness, your relationships, and your game.